vacekj/nextjs-template/README.md

 # Atris Next.js Template

-Minimal Next.js template with fast tooling and basic dependencies.
+Personal Next template with fast tooling and sensible defaults.

+Features

+- Rust-based tooling
+- ChakraUI
+- Cypress for E2E testing
+- dprint formatter
+- ESLint with Next config

 ## How to use it?